nathanielfischer/tic-tac-toe_frontend-mentor-challenge/README.md

 ### What I learned

-I got a better understanding of using jQuery and how to manipulate the DOM.
+- Using jQuery and how to manipulate the DOM.
+- Setting and getting Cookies

-I learned a lot about designing a custom toggle switch and making it responsive.
+- Designing a custom toggle switch in detail and making it responsive.

-Furthermore I learned a little more about SVGs and how they can be positioned.
+- I learned a little more about SVGs and how they work.

 ## Author